-I. His claim reveals who He is (25a).
+I. Jesus teaches us who He is (25a).

-Verse 25-"Jesus said to her, 'I am the resurrection and the life."
-As we ponder those words carefully, we learn a couple of things about who Jesus is.
+Verse 25-"Jesus said to her, 'I am the resurrection and the life.'"
+What do we learn about Jesus from those words?

 A. He is eternal.
 "I am the resurrection and the life," said Jesus.
 He is the "I AM."
 Of course, those words just about got Jesus stoned two chapters earlier when He announced in John 8:58, "Before Abraham was born, I am!"

-Jesus the Christ, while being 100 percent human, is also 100 percent divine.
-He is self-existent and equal with God the Father.
-He is the Son of God.
-He is the eternal I am.
+This is no ordinary person.
+Yes, Jesus the Christ is human, 100 percent so.
+But He is also 100 percent divine.
+He had no beginning, existed before time began, equal with God the Father.
+He is the eternal Son of God who left heaven and became a man in order to rescue lost sinners.
+He is eternal.